minkiele/minkiele.github.io/src/apps/Snake/README.md

 ## The process
 So I started by stating facts, I found some pictures of Snake being played on the 3210, and I wrote them down.

 ## Instructions

-To play press the *arrows*, *WSAD*, spacebar or enter.
+To play on desktop press the *arrows*, *WSAD*, spacebar or enter.
 To pause the game press spacebar or enter, to resume it press the *arrows*, *WSAD*, spacebar or enter.
 When game is over you can reset it by pressing the Reset button or spacebar or enter.

+To play on mobile just press the buttons (swipe would be too slow to capture).